 The next day Reed came back and invited me out for a drink with a few of his industry friends after the show.
 I gladly took him up on the invite.
 What I didn’t realize then was that he was actually interviewing me to assess whether or not I was a generally reputable guy.

 What is a Connector?

-A few years later I read the book, “The Tipping Point” by Malcolm Gladwell and thought back to that interaction.
+A few years later, I read the book, “The Tipping Point” by Malcolm Gladwell and thought back to that interaction.
 Reed was what Gladwell described as a “connector.”
 Connectors are individuals who are very social.
 They probably meet 10 times more people than I will know in my lifetime just by going about their everyday lives.
 As a result, they are able to build trusted friendships with nearly everyone that crosses their path.
-They revel in the fact that they assume the role of a trusted advisor to many of their acquaintances, and don’t tend to ask for anything in return for their friendship or advice.
+They revel in the fact that they assume a position as a trusted advisor to many of their acquaintances and don’t tend to ask for anything in return for their friendship or advice.

-Now fast forward a month; I began receiving calls from Reed asking if I knew the person he had just visited with that morning.
-He told me that they weren’t happy with their manufacturing relationship, and had asked if he knew anyone reliable who made good products.
+Now fast forward a month, I began receiving calls from Reed asking if I knew the person he had just visited with that morning.
+He told me that they weren’t happy with their manufacturing relationship, and had asked if he knew anyone reliable who made high-quality products.
 VOILA!
 I realize that I had just hit pay-dirt!